Yourco Logo

 When Is Email Appropriate for Communication?

 In business, office workers typically use email for everyday discussions about projects and sharing information like contracts, presentations, or files.
+For white-collar employees, email is essential for formal documentation and long-form communication that requires attachments, version control, or compliance tracking.

 However, for frontline workers in industries like manufacturing and construction, email is far less practical.
-Many of these employees do not have company-issued email addresses or regular access to a computer, making email an unreliable method for urgent updates.
+Many of these employees don’t have company-issued email addresses or regular access to a computer, making email an unreliable method for urgent updates.
 Instead, real-time communication tools like Yourco offer a more effective way to reach workers who are on the move, in the field, or on the production floor.
 Unlike email, texting through Yourco enables instant access to critical updates without requiring an internet connection or a dedicated email account.

 For example, if there is a policy change that includes an attachment outlining the updates, email would be a logical choice for white-collar employees who can review and reference the document on their computers.
 However, for non-desk workers, a text message with a link to access the file later ensures they still receive the information without delay.
 Choosing texting as the primary means of professional communication in these environments ensures accessibility for all employees, not just those working at a desk.